ncarrillo/xanite/README.md

 https://discord.gg/kHVcYaVa

 - **OpenGL Rendering**:
-  Using OpenGL and GLFW, the emulator provides high-quality graphics rendering for a better gaming experience.
+  Leveraging OpenGL and GLFW, the emulator delivers superior graphics rendering to enhance the overall gaming experience.

 - **Customizable Settings**:
   - 60 frames per second (FPS) with fluid and seamless gameplay.

-  - VSync toggle for improved visual quality.
+   - Enable V-Sync for enhanced visual smoothness and improved image quality.

 - **Hardware Detection**:
-  Xemu Android automatically detects your device’s hardware, including your GPU and RAM, and optimizes settings accordingly.
+  Xemu-Android automatically detects your device's hardware, including the GPU and RAM, and optimizes settings to ensure optimal performance.

 - **Error Logging**:
   Logs key events and errors, making it easier for you to troubleshoot issues if they arise.